AdnanHodzic/auto-cpufreq/README.md

 ### auto-cpufreq-installer

-Get source code, run installer and follow on screen instructions:
+Get source code, run installer, and follow on-screen instructions:

 ```
 git clone https://github.com/AdnanHodzic/auto-cpufreq.git
 cd auto-cpufreq && sudo ./auto-cpufreq-installer
 ```

-### Snap store
+### Snap Store

-*Please note: while all [auto-cpufreq >= v2.0 CLI functionality](https://www.youtube.com/watch?v=SPGpkZ0AZVU&t=295s) will work as intended, [GUI component won't be available on Snap package installs](http://foolcontrol.org/wp-content/uploads/2023/10/auto-cpufreq-v2-snap-deprecation-notice.png), due to [Snap package confinement limitations](https://forum.snapcraft.io/t/pkexec-not-found-python-gtk-gnome-app/36579).
+*Please note: while all [auto-cpufreq >= v2.0 CLI functionality](https://www.youtube.com/watch?v=SPGpkZ0AZVU&t=295s) will work as intended, [the GUI won't be available on Snap package installs](http://foolcontrol.org/wp-content/uploads/2023/10/auto-cpufreq-v2-snap-deprecation-notice.png) due to [Snap package confinement limitations](https://forum.snapcraft.io/t/pkexec-not-found-python-gtk-gnome-app/36579).
 Hence, please consider installing auto-cpufreq using [auto-cpufreq-installer](#auto-cpufreq-installer)*.

-auto-cpufreq is available on the [snap store](https://snapcraft.io/auto-cpufreq), or can be installed using CLI:
+auto-cpufreq is available on the [Snap Store](https://snapcraft.io/auto-cpufreq) or via CLI:

 ```
 sudo snap install auto-cpufreq
 ```

 **Please note:**
-* Make sure [snapd](https://snapcraft.io/docs/installing-snapd) is installed and `snap version` version is >= 2.44 for `auto-cpufreq` to fully work due to [recent snapd changes](https://github.com/snapcore/snapd/pull/8127).
+* Make sure [snapd](https://snapcraft.io/docs/installing-snapd) is installed and `snap version` is >= 2.44 for `auto-cpufreq` to fully work due to [recent snapd changes](https://github.com/snapcore/snapd/pull/8127).

-* Fedora users will [encounter following error](https://twitter.com/killyourfm/status/1291697985236144130) due to `cgroups v2` [being in development](https://github.com/snapcore/snapd/pull/7825).
+* Fedora users will [encounter the following error](https://twitter.com/killyourfm/status/1291697985236144130) due to `cgroups v2` [being in development](https://github.com/snapcore/snapd/pull/7825).
 This problem can be resolved by either running `sudo snap run auto-cpufreq` after the snap installation or by using the [auto-cpufreq-installer](#auto-cpufreq-installer) which doesn't have this issue.

 ### AUR package (Arch/Manjaro Linux)

-*AUR is currently unmaintained & has issues*!
-Until someone starts maintaining it, use the [auto-cpufreq-installer](#auto-cpufreq-installer) if you intend to have the latest changes as otherwise you'll run into errors, i.e: [#471](https://github.com/AdnanHodzic/auto-cpufreq/issues/471).
-However, if you still wish to use AUR then follow the [Troubleshooting](#aur) section for solved known issues.
+*The AUR packages below are often unmaintained & have issues*!
+Unless you see evidence of good recent maintenance, use the [auto-cpufreq-installer](#auto-cpufreq-installer) instead as otherwise you'll run into errors (e.g., [#471](https://github.com/AdnanHodzic/auto-cpufreq/issues/471)).
+If you still choose to install via AUR, see the [Troubleshooting](#aur) section for solved known issues.

 * [Binary Package](https://aur.archlinux.org/packages/auto-cpufreq)
-(For the latest binary release on github)
+(for the latest binary release)
 * [Git Package](https://aur.archlinux.org/packages/auto-cpufreq-git)
-(For the latest commits/changes)
+(for the latest commits/changes)

 ### NixOS